Frequently Asked Questions

 Answers to our most frequently asked questions:

-How long does the initial financial assessment take?
+How long does a financial assessment take?

 - To determine your financial readiness to purchase a home we need to know how much you earn and your current credit profile.

 - To allow us to access your credit profile we need you to give us your authority to do so.
 You can do this by verifying your identity online through Experian, a registered credit bureau.
 Alternatively you need to complete a Client Information Form and provide us with a copy of your ID.

 - Once you have given us the necessary authority we aim to provide you with feedback within 1 business day.